devtron-labs/tutorials/content/docs/Reference/Creating Application/Docker Configuration.md

 Key  | Description
 -----|-----
-`Repository` | Select the path of Repository
-`Docker File Path` | Give a Relative Path for your Dockerfile `Docker registry` | Select the Docker Registry to be used `Docker repository` | Name of the Docker Repository `Key` | Key parameter for your Docker Build
+`Repository` | Select the path of the Repository `Docker File Path` | Give a Relative Path for your Dockerfile `Docker registry` | Select the Docker Registry you wish to use, which will be used to store distributed images.
+`Docker repository` | Name of your Docker Repository that will store collection of related images usually providing different version of the same application.
+`Key` | Key parameter for your Docker Build
 `Value` | Value for a given key for your Docker build